 The Adjutant General”

-To get out of the camp, Claude volunteered to be sent to Japan.
+Claude volunteered to be sent to Japan possibly believing things would be better there.
 On September 18, the POWs were taken by truck to Bilibid Prison, where they remained for a day.
 On September 20, the POWs were boarded onto the Lima Maru which sailed later that day.
 The ship arrived at Takao, Formosa, on September 22, and the POWs disembarked.
+During the voyage, a good number of the POWs died from beriberi, dysentery, and enteritis.
+They also grew weaker from the lack of food, water, and adequate rest.
 From there, they were taken to Taichu Camp where the POWs cleared rocks from a dry river bed.
 The POWs worked there for 47 days before they were returned to Takao.

 Before the end of 1942, his parents learned he was a Prisoner of War.
 His name was also listed as a POW on January 28, 1943, by the War Department.

 REPORT JUST RECEIVED THROUGH THE INTERNATIONAL RED CROSS STATES THAT YOUR SON SERGEANT CLAUDE LIKENS IS A PRISONER OF WAR OF THE JAPANESE GOVERNMENT IN THE PHILIPPINE ISLANDS LETTER OF INFORMATION FOLLOWS FROM THE PROVOST

 Within days of receiving the first message, his wife received the following letter:

 “The Provost Marshal General directs me to inform you that you may communicate with your son, postage free, by following the inclosed instructions: